-Fortified cereals – You can find many own brand and big brand names that are fortified with B12.
+Fortified cereals – You can find many own brands and big brand names that are fortified with B12.

-Fortified milks – Similar to the above, choose which your favourite to up you B12 intake.
+Fortified milks – Similar to the above, choose which your favourite to up your B12 intake.

 Vitamin supplements – For a quick and easy way to get your daily dose you can take a vitamin supplement.